Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: The case of supermodular welfare function

 \section{The case of supermodular welfare function}

 In this section we consider welfare basis functions that are non-decreasing and convex, resulting in a monotone and supermodular total welfare $W(a)$.
 Applications featuring this property include but are not limited to clustering and image segmentation \cite{stobbe2010efficient}, power allocation in multiuser networks \cite{yassin2017centralized}.
-In the following we explicitly characterize the price of anarchy for the class of supermodular resource allocation problems as a function of $f$ (Theorem \ref{thm:convex}), extending \cite{jensen2018, phillips2017design}.
-Additionally, we show that the Shapley value mechanism maximizes this measure of efficiency (recovering the result in \cite{jensen2018, phillips2017design}), but \emph{is not the only one}. \begin{assumption} Throughout this section we assume that $w$ is a non-decreasing and convex function, that is
+In the following we explicitly characterize the price of anarchy for the class of supermodular resource allocation problems as a function of $f$ (Theorem \ref{thm:convex}).
+Additionally, we show that the equal share mechanism maximizes this measure of efficiency, but \emph{is not the only one}.
+Finally, we show how our approach recovers and generalizes the results in \cite{phillips2017design, jensen2018}.